ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 If you need to debug command-line PHP processes, especially code that is outside the docroot, the environment variable PHP_IDE_CONFIG is already set inside the web container, so you don't have to do much more.

-However, if you have not yet used PhpStorm with xdebug for a regular web request, do that to automatically create the PhpStorm "server" with the same name as your primary URL (see "Languages and Frameworks" -> "PHP" -> "Servers").
+However, if you have not yet used PhpStorm with Xdebug for a regular web request, do that to automatically create the PhpStorm "server" with the same name as your primary URL (see "Languages and Frameworks" -> "PHP" -> "Servers").
 The key job of the "server" is to map filesystem locations on the workstation (your computer) to filesystem locations on the remote server (in this case the ddev-webserver container).
 Often, PhpStorm has automatically set up a mapping that doesn't include the entire project (so the vendor directory is not mapped, for example).
 So map the top-level directory of your project to /var/www/html in the container, as in this image:
 ![PhpStorm mapping](../images/PHPStormServerMapping.png)

 ## Visual Studio Code (vscode) Debugging Setup